philratcliffe/csr_decoder/README.md

 # CSR Decoder

-A Python class that decodes PKCS#10 x.509 certificate requests.
-The requests can be provided in either DER or PEM format.
+A Python class that decodes PKCS#10 X.509 certificate requests.
+The requests can be provided in either binary or PEM format.

 ## Installation

-    This code requires Python3 to run.
+Ensure you are running Python3.

-    create a virtualenv
+Create a virtualenv.

 Get the repo:
 ```bash
 $ git clone https://github.com/philratcliffe/csr_decoder.git
 ```

+Install the required Python packages
 ```bash
 $ pip install -r requirements.txt
 ```